ScriptBasic/WinPBX/docs/File Procedures.md

 Priority is given to the first character in the protocol identifier section so htp will be converted to http instead of ftp.

+**Notes**

-Note  Do not use this function for deterministic data transformation.
+Do not use this function for deterministic data transformation.
 The heuristics used by **AfxUrlFixup** can change from one release to the next.
 The function should only be used to correct possibly invalid user input.

-Notes: This function is available through Windows 7 and Windows Server 2008.
+This function is available through Windows 7 and Windows Server 2008.
 It might be altered or unavailable in subsequent versions of Windows.
-This function is available only in a Unicode version.